singh88/ReduxStore/README.md

 #### Reducer
-Reducer is responsible for updating the state and generating any side effects after the state mutation.
-Reducer is accessible through store and it is only responsbile for driving it.
-Store then takes care of notifying the listerners of state and side effect mutation.
-SideEffects in case of a feature or app development could be anything that can drive a change in the experience.
+The Reducer plays a pivotal role in updating the state and triggering any side effects following a state mutation.
+It is accessible via the store and exclusively manages the state's evolution.
+The store, in turn, handles the task of informing listeners about state changes and side effect alterations.
+Side effects, in the context of feature or app development, encompass anything capable of influencing a shift in the overall user experience.

 #### SideEffects
-SideEffects are similar to action but as the name suggessts its an effect or outcome of some action that happens for various reason ( user action, async calls etc. ).
+Side effects, as the name implies, are outcomes or effects resulting from various actions.
+These effects can be triggered by different factors such as user interactions, asynchronous calls, or other events.
+Unlike a simple action, which typically represents an intent or change in the application state, a side effect refers to the broader consequences or results that occur due to an action, often extending beyond the immediate state change.